giuliamazza/grupponairobi/README.md

+you can find a preview of the current website here: https://giuliamazza.github.io/grupponairobi/

 # 🌍 Build a School in Kenya — Charity Website

 Welcome to the official repo for the charity stream website project supporting the construction of a primary school in Kenya!